TotalMiner/TotalInjector/README.md

 # TotalInjector
-An example Total Miner mod using [Harmony](https://github.com/pardeike/Harmony) to patch the game.
+An example Total Miner mod using [Harmony](https://github.com/pardeike/Harmony) to patch the game during runtime.